-As stated above, a refunding bond issue may be an eligible debt financing instrument if the issue is a refunding of an outstanding GARVEE bond issue approved under the provisions of 23 U.S.C.
-122. Refunding is a procedure whereby an issuer refinances outstanding bonds by issuing new bonds.
+A refunding bond issue may be an eligible debt financing instrument if the issue is a refunding of an outstanding GARVEE bond issue approved under the provisions of 23 U.S.C.
+122. Refunding is a procedure whereby an issuer refinances outstanding bonds by issuing new.
 A State might choose to undertake a refunding of GARVEE bonds to achieve savings on debt service costs, restructure outstanding debt, and/or change bond covenants.

-It is considered a best practice for a State to issue a GARVEE refunding bond if there are debt service cost savings on a net present value basis (a standard industry practice), or if the aggregate nominal debt service cost scheduled to be reimbursed with Federal funds is reduced.
-It is also a best practice for the State to consult with FHWA prior to issuing any GARVEE refunding bond to obtain approval for Federal participation in the revised debt service costs.
+States may issue a GARVEE refunding bond if there are debt service cost savings on a net present value basis (a standard industry practice), or if the aggregate nominal debt service cost scheduled to be reimbursed with Federal funds is reduced.
+States must consult with FHWA prior to issuing any GARVEE refunding bond to obtain approval for Federal participation in the revised debt service costs.
 Any fees or other costs associated with early bond redemptions are factored into the refunding decision.
 If the refunding bond results in debt service cost savings and reduces the Federal reimbursements, then such fees or costs may be deemed appropriate.
+Generally, advance refunding extending the debt service period without a demonstrated cost savings can make issuance costs and net higher interest costs ineligible for Federal reimbursement.2

-If a State seeks to refund GARVEE bonds to restructure debt service or change bond covenants and the refunding will not generate present value savings and will increase the Federal reimbursements, the FHWA Division Office should consult with OIPD to determine whether the State has sufficiently demonstrated and properly documented its need to increase the Federal funding participation in the GARVEE project(s) prior to issuance of the refunding bonds.
+If a State seeks to refund GARVEE bonds to restructure debt service or change bond covenants and the refunding will not generate present value savings and will increase the Federal reimbursements, the FHWA Division Office should consult with the CIFS to determine whether the State has sufficiently demonstrated and properly documented its need to increase the Federal funding participation in the GARVEE project(s) prior to issuance of the refunding bonds.
 If the State proceeds with these refunding bonds without FHWA concurrence, any additional costs associated with the bonds, including the cost of the bond refunding, may not be eligible costs for Federal participation.

-Following issuance of a GARVEE refunding bond for any eligible purpose, the State will submit to FHWA a Federal-aid project agreement modification as required by 23 CFR 630.110 for each GARVEE project.
-It is a best practice to attach a new debt service payment schedule to the project agreement modification and to include the schedule in a supplemental appendix to the MOU between the State and FHWA governing the administration of the GARVEE bond program.
+Following issuance of a GARVEE refunding bond for any eligible purpose, the State DOT must submit to FHWA a Federal-aid project agreement modification as required by 23 CFR 630.110 for each GARVEE project.
+State DOTs should attach a new debt service payment schedule to the project agreement modification and must include the schedule in a supplemental appendix to the MOU between the State and FHWA governing the administration of the GARVEE bond program.